Posted on 2 Comments

 Summit #2: Prospector

-Follow the flagging tape it leads you along the ridge and up through the forest behind Prospector Peak.
-The route is sometimes clear and sometimes lost, and poles are recommended as there is a lot of side-hilling with no trail.
+Follow the flagging tape it leads you along the ridge and up to Prospector Peak.
+The route is mostly clear with steep sections as you ascend.

 Follow the tape